coder/terraform-provider-coder/docs/resources/agent_instance.md

 page_title: "coder_agent_instance Resource - terraform-provider-coder"
 subcategory: ""
 description: |-
   Use this resource to associate an instance ID with an agent for zero-trust authentication.
-This association is done automatically for "google_compute_instance", "aws_instance", "azurerm_linux_virtual_machine", and "azurerm_windows_virtual_machine" resources.
+This association is done automatically for google_compute_instance, aws_instance, azurerm_linux_virtual_machine, and azurerm_windows_virtual_machine resources.
 ---

 # coder_agent_instance (Resource)

 Use this resource to associate an instance ID with an agent for zero-trust authentication.
-This association is done automatically for "google_compute_instance", "aws_instance", "azurerm_linux_virtual_machine", and "azurerm_windows_virtual_machine" resources.
+This association is done automatically for `google_compute_instance`, `aws_instance`, `azurerm_linux_virtual_machine`, and `azurerm_windows_virtual_machine` resources.

 ## Example Usage